mattheww/gomill/gomill_docs/ringmaster.rst

    log all GTP traffic

 :option:`!--max-games` is independent of any :confval:`number_of_games`
-settings in the tournament file; the run will halt if either limit is reached.
+settings in the control file; the run will halt if either limit is reached.

 If :option:`!--log-gtp` is set, the ringmaster logs all GTP commands and responses.
 It writes a separate log file for each game, in the `<code>.sgflogs` directory.

-It's ok to stop a tournament with :kbd:`Ctrl-C`; incomplete games will be rerun from scratch on the next run.
+It's ok to stop a competition with :kbd:`Ctrl-C`; incomplete games will be rerun from scratch on the next run.